AUTHORS

 Alan Henry

-A writer and digital strategist, Henry is the service editor at Wired.
-He was previously the smarter living editor at The New York Times and editor in chief of Lifehacker.
+Writer and digital strategist Alan Henry is the service editor at WIRED.
+He was previously the Smarter Living editor at The New York Times and editor in chief of Lifehacker.

 Published: